Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars

 \subsubsection{Does photoevaporation affect LAE overdensity?}

-We find that no LAEs reside in the proximity zones in all of our quasar fields, as shown in Fig. \ref{fig:ew_distribution}.
-Despite being an overdense region of LAEs, the J0844$-$0132 field contains no LAEs within its proximity zone.
-Applying the $\delta_\mathrm{LAE}$ measured within a $17.7$ cMpc radius region around the quasar to the area within the proximity zone yields an expected LAE detection of 0.12.
-Hence, we cannot conclude that the photoevaporation effect hinders the LAE formation.
+We find that no LAEs reside in the proximity zones in any of our quasar fields, as shown in Fig. \ref{fig:ew_distribution}.
+Despite being an LAE overdense region, the J0844$-$0132 field contains no LAEs within its proximity zone.
+Applying the $\Sigma_\mathrm{LAE}$ at the quasar position measured in Section \ref{subsec:delta} yields an expected LAE detection of 0.12 within the proximity zone size.
+Hence, we cannot conclude that the photoevaporation effect hinders the formation of LAEs.
 On the other hand, although the proximity zone size of our quasars is quite small compared to the expected overdensity scale, LAE overdensities are not observed in the remaining three fields either.
 This allows us to conclude that, at least in these three regions, the absence of LAE overdensity is not due to photoevaporation effects from the quasars.
-In estimating the proximity zone size above, it is assumed that quasar radiation is isotropic.
-We caution that the result may not hold if the quasar radiation is beamed in a specific direction; therefore, spectroscopic confirmation of the LAEs is necessary to verify this possibility.
-The proximity zone size also depends on the quasars' age, which will be discussed later. \citet{Uchiyama2019} and \citet{Suzuki2025} suggest that LAEs with high Ly$\alpha$ $\EW$ are particularly scarce around quasars, as these LAEs are typically low-mass galaxies vulnerable to the photoevaporation effect.
-However, in our four quasar fields, no statistically significant correlation between $\EW$ and $\theta$ is concluded as shown in Fig. \ref{fig:ew_distribution}.
-Our results, which show a broad environment from $\delta_\mathrm{LAE}=0.01$ to $\delta_\mathrm{LAE}=3.77$, indicate that the LAE density around the quasar exhibits diversity independent of the photoevaporation effect.